odoo/documentation/website/optimize/link_tracker.rst

 .. tip::

    #.
-You can also access the link tracker by typing *odoo.com/r* on your browser.
+You can also access the link tracker on *odoo.com/r* via your browser.
    #.
 Activate the developer mode (:menuselection:`Settings --> Activate the developer mode`) and
       get access to the *Link Tracker* module and its back-end functionalities.
    #.
 Integrated with :doc:`Google Analytics <google_analytics>`, those trackers allow you to see